akka/alpakka/docs/src/main/paradox/jms.md

 ### Stopping a JMS Source

-All JMS sources materialize to a `KillSwitch` to allow safely stopping consumption without message loss for transactional and acknowledged messages, and with minimal message loss for the simple JMS source.
+All JMS sources materialize to a `JmsConsumerControl` to allow safely stopping consumption without message loss for transactional and acknowledged messages, and with minimal message loss for the simple JMS source.

-To stop consumption safely, call `shutdown()` on the `KillSwitch` that is the materialized value of the source.
-To abruptly abort consumption (without concerns for message loss), call `abort(Throwable)` on the `KillSwitch`.
+To stop consumption safely, call `shutdown()` on the `JmsConsumerControl` that is the materialized value of the source.
+To abruptly abort consumption (without concerns for message loss), call `abort(Throwable)` on the `JmsConsumerControl`.

+### Observing connectivity and state of a JMS Source

+All JMS sources' materialized values are `JmsConsumerControl`s.
+This provides a `connectorState` method returning a `Source` of `JmsConnectorState` updates that publishes connection attempts, disconnections, completions and failures.
+The source is completed after the JMS source completes or fails.

 ## Using IBM MQ